 This property is remembered as the Springfield Woolen Mills.
 In 1903, a family from Franklin, Kentucky moved to Springfield to use their skills of creating blankets from wool.
 On April 30, 1903, the Springfield Woolen Mill was established.
 The first blanket was created in 1904, and many more blankets were produced and distributed to department stores and the U.S. Army.
 This became the largest woolen mill in the U.S. and provided blankets for American soldiers during World War I and World War II.
-During the Great Depression, the Springfield Woolen Mills closed.
-However, with the help of outside businessmen and the demand from the community, the Springfield Woolen Mills reopened until 1963.
 This property was later purchased by NASCO, where much of the Springfield community was employed.
 NASCO produced marketing supplies for schools to use in fundraising.
 These buildings still hold much significance to the Springfield community, yet have been vacant for the last 20 years.

 Our Vision for the Woolen Mills